Use Apache Sqoop with Hadoop in HDInsight

 |.NET SDK for Hadoop||?||Windows (for now)|

-- Bulk export - With Linux-based HDInsight, the Sqoop connector used to export data to Microsoft SQL Server or Azure SQL Database does not currently support bulk inserts.
+- Bulk export - With Linux-based HDInsight, the Sqoop connector used to export data to Microsoft SQL Server or SQL Database doesn't currently support bulk inserts.

 - Batching - With Linux-based HDInsight, When using the